 - Ends before the speaker starts repeating themselves

-If the clip tries to cover the whole webinar, it usually says nothing memorable.
+If the clip tries to cover the whole webinar, it says nothing memorable.

 Design for muted, desktop-first viewing

-TikTok pacing is often too aggressive for LinkedIn.
-But silent viewing still matters, especially during the workday.
-That means captions need to help the viewer skim without turning the frame into noise.
+TikTok pacing is usually too aggressive for LinkedIn.
+But silent viewing still matters - especially during the workday when people are โworkingโ (scrolling LinkedIn).

-- Short enough to read in one glance
+- Be short enough to read in one glance

-- Clear of faces, demos, and UI elements
+- Stay clear of faces, demos, and UI elements

 Build different clip roles from one webinar

-The best teams do not publish one webinar clip.
+The best teams donโt publish one webinar clip.
 They publish a sequence with different jobs:

 - A thought-leadership clip for reach